heungh/game-log-analysis/content/14_gamelog_collector/option1_kinesis_agent/index.en.md

 ls -la target/
 ```

-After building the Kinesis Agent, proceed with environment configuration tasks such as moving the created JAR file:
+Build the Kinesis Agent and proceed with environment configuration tasks such as moving the created JAR file:

 ```bash
 # Copy dependencies to lib directory